The basics of campus information security boil down to the following three concerns: Protecting Yourself, Protecting Devices, and Protecting Data

-As a student, faculty or staff-member, you may at some point receive a security notice from the Information Security & Policy team (ISP).
+As a student, faculty, or staff member, you may at some point receive a security notice from the Information Security Office (ISO).
 Security notifications are sent via email and are generated by network security tools that search the campus network for systems compromised by hackers and computing devices with known security weaknesses.
-Notifications may also be initiated by outside reports of security problems.
+Outside reports of security problems may also initiate notifications.

 If you receive a security notification, it will likely be related to one of the following issues:

 - A known vulnerability has been detected on your device (e.g., the device is running an unsupported operating system)